Lifestyle

 Perfectionism

-The belief that "there's no point unless I tidy perfectly" prevents people from even starting.
-"If I'm going to do it halfway, I'd rather not do it at all."
-This perfectionism ultimately maintains the status quo of doing nothing.
-(Books on the psychology of tidying can deepen your understanding)
+The belief that tidying must be done perfectly prevents people from even starting.
+Rather do nothing than do a half-hearted job.
+This perfectionism ends up maintaining the status of doing nothing.
+Books on the psychology of tidying can deepen your understanding

 Emotional Attachment